-Although some research indicates that visual acuity has little to no effect on performance of intense physical activity(4), qualitatively, a more natural and ergonomic work environment may also help to reduce worker fatigue and eye strain.
+Although some research indicates that visual acuity has little to no effect on performance of intense physical activity (4), qualitatively, a more natural and ergonomic work environment may also help to reduce worker fatigue and eye strain.

-When choosing a PAPR system, one should choose from hoods that are NIOSH-approved, such as ILC Dover's Sentinel ClearTM Hood.
+When choosing a PAPR system, one should choose from hoods that are EN-certified, such as ILC Dover's Sentinel ClearTM Hood.
 Also, a hood that securely attaches to protective suits will reduce its movement while employees perform work actions.
 Hoods with double bibs are especially advantageous.
-These allow the wearer to tuck the inner bib under the suit's neck opening and still have an outer bib overlapping the shoulder and realize the assigned protection factor (APF) of 1000.
+These allow the wearer to tuck the inner bib under the suit's neck opening and still have an outer bib overlapping the shoulder.
+When used in this configuration, the Sentinel Clear XE system is certified to TH3 levels of protection.